Browse questions and answers for University staff

 |If I take part in action what will it mean for me?||

-If you participate in the industrial action, you must complete the strike notification form (Word, 32.1KB) and submit it to your Head of Department who will forward to email@example.com for processing.
+If you participate in the industrial action, you must complete a strike notification form below and submit it to your head of department who will forward to email@example.com for processing.

 |Who should I inform if I decide to take action short of a strike?||

-Following further discussion with UCU you are not required to submit the ASOS notification form.
+Following discussions with UCU in 2019, you are not required to submit the ASOS notification form.
 However, if your manager asks you whether you are undertaking action short of a strike, you should respond truthfully.

 |What will be the impact on my pay if I take part in the strike action?||